poseidon/terraform-provider-cue/docs/index.md

 # terraform-provider-cue

-`terraform-provider-cue` allows Terraform to evaluate [CUE](https://cuelang.org/docs/) configs and render JSON for usage.
+`terraform-provider-cue` allows Terraform to evaluate [CUE](https://cuelang.org/docs/) configs and render JSON for use in Terraform.

 ## Usage